-Knowing exactly what you’re getting from your photography package is really important.
+Knowing exactly what you’re getting from wedding photography packages is really important.
 Knowing what you want from your package is even more so!
-Before you can make an informed decision on what you would like in your photography package, you need to consider what will work for you.
+Before you can make an informed decision on what you would like in your wedding photography package, you need to consider what will work for you.

 Do you want a wedding album?
 Would you like digital copies of all your images?
 How much of your wedding would you like covering by a professional photographer?
 Would you like a second photographer?

-When you’ve worked out what you would like from your day, then you can start looking at packages.
+When you’ve worked out what you would like from your day, then you can start looking at wedding photography packages.

 Never assume that two photographers offer the same things, even if they’re advertising a similar price.
 One photographer may be all inclusive, while another may have the same price for their basic package.

-Things to ask when discussing your package are:
+Things to ask when discussing your wedding photography package are:

 How long does the photographer stay for?

 This will vary depending on the photographer.
 Some people start their day from the preparations right through to late evening; others will stay until the first dance.
 If you don’t feel that you need them for that long, say so.
 Most photographers offer a part day package which may suit your needs better than their standard time.